 Dental Partners of Boston has numerous specialists and dentists working together in the same practice to provide our patients with coordinated specialty care.
-One of the services we offer is full-mouth reconstruction and restoration.
-You may want to consider a full-mouth reconstruction if your teeth have been neglected for a long period of time, if you have suffered a serious dental injury, or if you have badly aligned and crowded teeth.
+One of the services that we offer is full-mouth reconstruction and restoration.
+You may want to consider a full-mouth reconstruction if your teeth have been neglected for a long period of time, if you have suffered from a serious dental injury, or if you have badly aligned and crowded teeth.

 Full-mouth reconstruction differs from smile makeovers by being a medically necessary procedure rather than an elective procedure.
 Full-mouth reconstructions are usually vital to the patient's oral health and quality of life.